spatialos/UnrealGDK/SpatialGDK/Documentation/content/simulated-players.md

 ## Altering client-side logic
 You might want to alter some client-side simulated player logic that is not directly related to the simulated player’s character.
 For example, you might want to bypass a login menu, cinematics, or a tutorial.

-To do this, you can use a Blueprint function library that exposes the `IsSimulatedPlayer` function and returns whether the game client is a simulated player.
-This is a pure function that you can execute in both C++ and Blueprints.
+To do this, you can use a Blueprint function library that exposes the `IsSimulatedPlayer` function and returns a boolean indicating whether the game client is a simulated player.
+This can be executed in both C++ and Blueprints.

 ### C++ example